lthms/soap.coffee-lthms/site/posts/AlgebraicDatatypes.md

 ### `prod`{.coq} Has An Absorbing Element *)

-And this absorbing element is `empty`{.coq}, just like the absorbing element of the multiplication of natural number is $0$ (that is, the neutral element of the addition).
+And this absorbing element is `empty`{.coq}, just like the absorbing element of the multiplication of natural numbers is $0$ (that is, the neutral element of the addition).

 ```coq